- Home

 For information about coping with depression and anxiety, call Beyond Blue on 1300 22 4636.
 For 24-hour crisis support, call Lifeline 13 11 14.

-It will probably help to talk to someone.
-Your partner, family and close friends can offer support, or you might prefer to talk to:
+It will often help to talk to someone.
+Your partner, family and close friends may be able to offer support, or you might like to talk to:

 - members of your palliative care or treatment team